NishiyaKN/obsidian/X GenAI/LLM.md

 - Encourages the model to show it's thought process
 ### Foundation Models
 - Pre-trained on extensive datasets
+- Broad applicability, very generalized
-- Can be fine-tuned for downstream tasks
+- Can be fine-tuned for downstream tasks (serve as a base for specilized models)
--
+- Ex: BERT, GPT-3, T5

+I like to listen to hardstyle and hardtekk music while running, i have a budget of 50 usd, what should i buy